 “We may not have a minute,” Noah muttered as we both looked around for somewhere to hide.
 The shambling horde was getting closer, half the distance now to the square.

 “Right, there is a back door,” Tobi answered and proceeded to give us directions.
-Noah and I ran past the shuttered front windows and turned into an alley, just as several more zombies burst from the other side.
-I noticed the thick door and knew that was our salvation.
+Noah and I ran past the shuttered front windows turning into an alley, just as several more zombies burst from the other side.
+I noticed the thick door, knowing that was our salvation.

 “Noah, get us in that door,” I ordered as I took up as shooting position I was taught and began to fire the gun.
 I was hitting legs and torsos but not getting anywhere near the head, “How are we getting on?”

 “It’s a very heavy door,” Noah panted and pounded on the door.
-I fired a few more shots and at least one of them went down, but there were still three or four more shambling towards us, “Oh shit,”
+I fired a few more shots.
+At least one of them went down, but there were still three or four more shambling towards us, “Oh shit,”

 “What?”
 I asked, but couldn’t turn my back.
 I heard more hammering on the door and then what sounded like a bolt being drawn back.
-I moved slowly back and saw this kid, maybe a year younger than me pop his head out.
+I moved slowly back seeing this kid, maybe a year younger than me pop his head out.

-“My name is Noah, we’ve come to rescue you, but we’re in a bit of a bind,” he sort of lied to the kid as I looked around and noticed the other horde had reached the alleyway.
-I groaned out loud as the kid looked at the pair of us and then pulled the door open.
-Noah pushed in and I followed.
+“My name is Noah, we’ve come to rescue you, but we’re in a bit of a bind,” I sort of lied to the kid as I looked around noticing the other horde had reached the alleyway.
+Groaning out loud as the kid looked at the pair of us then pulled the door open.
+Noah pushed in, but I quickly followed.
 Just as I reached the door one reached out for me with a snarl and red drool hanging from its mouth.